digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

 multi-lateral transactions with each other, then the system can reallocate parties to 10 participants with 10 parties each, or 100 participants with 1 party each.
-As most of the computation occurs on the participants, a synchronizer can sustain a very substantial load from multiple participants.
-If the synchronizer were to be a bottleneck then the sequencer(s), topology manager, and mediator can be run on their own compute server which increases the synchronizer throughput.
+As most of the computation occurs on the participants, a sync domain can sustain a very substantial load from multiple participants.
+If the sync domain were to be a bottleneck then the sequencer(s), topology manager, and mediator can be run on their own compute server which increases the sync domain throughput.
 Therefore, new compute servers with additional Canton nodes can be added to the network when needed, allowing the entire system to scale horizontally.

-If even more throughput is needed then the multiple-synchronizer feature of Canton can be leveraged to increase throughput.
-In a large and active network where a synchronizer reaches the capacity limit, additional synchronizers can be rolled out, such that the workflows can be sharded over the available synchronizers (early access).
+If even more throughput is needed then the multiple-sync-domain feature of Canton can be leveraged to increase throughput.
+In a large and active network where a sync domain reaches the capacity limit, additional sync domains can be rolled out, such that the workflows can be sharded over the available sync domains (early access).
 This is a standard technique for load balancing where the client application does the load balancing via sharding.

 If a single party is a bottleneck then the throughput can be increased